Skip to content

 bot.connect_to_app(backend=Backend.UIA, path=app_path)

-# Getting the notepad main window context using 'title_re' selector
+# Getting the Wordpad main window context using 'title_re', 'class_name' and 'control_type' selector

-# Getting the edit text area using the element 'title'
+# Getting the edit text area using the element 'class_name' and 'control_type'

 # We were able to view this property through the spy tool